Jeff Schauer

 Biography

-I am from Shasta County in rural northern California, and arrived at UNLV from the University of California, where I earned a bachelor's degree in anthropology and history from Irvine, and a doctoral degree in history from Berkeley.
-I also studied at King’s College, London, and was a visiting researcher at Pembroke College at the University of Cambridge.
+Jeff Schauer is from Shasta County in rural northern California, and arrived at UNLV from the University of California, where he earned a BA in Anthropology and History from Irvine, and a Ph.D. in history from Berkeley.
+Schauer also studied at King’s College, London, and was a visiting researcher at Pembroke College at the University of Cambridge.

-I have published work in the African Studies Review (2015) discussing how science and administration in Kenya’s Tsavo National Park were affected by decolonization and globalization, and in the Journal of British Studies (2018) exploring how the creation of a wildlife management training college in Tanzania exhibited elements of both change and continuity between the colonial and national eras.
-My forthcoming (2023) article in the Zambia Social Science Journal investigates the national and neocolonial tensions in arms deals between Britain and Zambia.
+Schauer has published work in the African Studies Review discussing how science and administration in Kenya’s Tsavo National Park, specifically the management of elephant herds, were affected by decolonization and globalization, and in the Journal of British Studies exploring how the creation of a wildlife management training college in Mweka, Tanzania was deployed by different constituencies in the service of change and continuity amidst decolonization.
+Schauer’s recent article in the Zambia Social Science Journal investigates the national and neocolonial tensions in arms deals between Britain and Zambia as a way of thinking about how national states sought to accommodate neocoloniality, but to render the structures and relationships associated with it manageable, useful, and impermanent.

-My book, Wildlife between Empire and Nation in Twentieth-Century Africa (Palgrave Macmillan, 2019), is a history of wildlife conservation in eastern and southern Africa spanning the periods of British colonial rule, decolonization, and the first decades of nationhood.
-I show that the colonial era that left a lasting imprint on conservation regimes in Africa was deeply complex, and that although the period began the process of militarizing conservation practice, African colonial subjects also exercised surprising agency in shaping and contesting colonial conservation.
-The book identifies strong continuities between colonial and national conservation ideas and structures but also argues that international conservation and scientific communities curtailed the abilities of African governments to manage their nations’ wildlife populations and protected areas.
+Schauer’s book, Wildlife between Empire and Nation in Twentieth-Century Africa (Palgrave Macmillan, 2019), is a history of wildlife conservation in eastern and southern Africa spanning the periods of British colonial rule, decolonization, and the first decades of nationhood.
+He shows that the colonial era that left a lasting imprint on conservation regimes in Africa was deeply complex, and that although the period began the process of militarizing conservation practice, African colonial subjects also exercised surprising agency in shaping and contesting colonial conservation.
+The book identifies strong continuities between colonial and national conservation ideas and structures and also argues that international conservation and scientific communities curtailed the abilities of African governments to manage their nations’ wildlife populations and protected areas.

-A third small project will examine how the Kenyan government and business community dealt with and sought opportunities in the fallout from settler colonialism in southern Africa during the 1960s.
+Schauer is working on a third small project that examines how the Kenyan government and business community dealt with and sought opportunities in the fallout from settler colonialism in southern Africa during the 1960s.

 Expert areas